Geordie-R/coti-full-node/README.md

 # Coti Full Node Install
-Please find below a working solution to run the coti full node on testnet, mainnet install is under construction.
+Please find below a working solution to run the coti full node on testnet and mainnet.
 The latest version will be pulled down.
+Mainnet and exchange users should be provided with a version number so they should use that.

 I advise you to refer to this comprehensive manual here: https://geordier.gitbook.io/geordie-docs/